Public Health Major/Minor

 In 1982, Taylor became one of the first Christian universities to offer a degree in Environmental Science.
-Today, Taylor’s Earth and Environmental Science (EES) department strives to embody the mentality that science leads to stewardship and service.
+Today, Taylor’s Environmental Science, Public Health & Sustainable Development department strives to embody the mentality that science leads to stewardship and service.
 Our dedicated faculty lead our students to explore the ethical reasoning behind a faith-based pursuit of public health, environmental studies, and sustainability.

-If you are a person who enjoys God’s creation; has concern for both people and the environment; and likes field study, scientific investigation, analysis, and finding solutions to problems in the environment, the Earth & Environmental Science program may be right for you.
+If you are a person who enjoys God’s creation; has concern for both people and the environment; and likes field study, scientific investigation, analysis, and finding solutions to problems in the environment, the Environmental Science, Public Health & Sustainable Development program may be right for you.

 Students are given access to the award-winning Randall Environmental Center, where they can pursue research and immersive learning experiences.
 The building incorporates a state-of-the-art interior environmental design with outdoor views of the surrounding natural areas.
 Randall houses environmental growth chambers; a Geographic Information System; a greenhouse for horticultural projects; equipment for field research in botany, ecology, geology, soils, and hydrology; and large collections of rocks, minerals, and specimens.

-Taylor hosts plenty of local environmental areas for Earth & Environmental Science students to study, research, and gain hands-on experiences.
-EES students have access to locations such as:
+Taylor hosts plenty of local environmental areas for Environmental Science, Public Health & Sustainable Development students to study, research, and gain hands-on experiences.
+Environmental Science, Public Health & Sustainable Development students have access to locations such as: